MetaMask/metamask-mobile/README.md

 First, make sure you have the following running:

-- Google Chrome
-- `yarn start`
+- `yarn watch`
 - Your Android emulator or iOS simulator
 - `yarn start:android` or `yarn start:ios`

 Next, check that the React Native Debugger is working:

-- If it's not already in Chrome, open a new tab and go to: http://localhost:8081/debugger-ui/
+- Open your emulator or simulator, and select `Debug JS Remotely` from its menu
+  - You can also try to navigate to this URL in Chrome: http://localhost:8081/debugger-ui/
 - If that doesn't take you to the React Native Debugger, something is wrong

 #### Debugging iOS (macOS Only)